DelazJ/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 * The |slider| priority control slider for obstacles allows you to make labels prefer to overlap features from certain layers rather than others.
-  A **Low weight** obstacle priority means that features of the layer are less considered as obstacles and thus more likely to be covered by labels.
+  A **Low weight** obstacle priority means that features of the layer are less important obstacles and thus more likely to be covered by labels.
   This priority can also be data-defined, so that within the same layer, certain features are more likely to be covered than others.

-* For polygon layers, you can choose the type of obstacle the features could be, by minimising the labels placement:
+* For polygon layers, you can choose the kind of obstacle the feature is:

   * **over the feature's interior**: avoids placing labels over the interior of the polygon (prefers placing labels totally outside or just slightly inside the polygon)
-  * or **over the feature's boundary**: avoids placing labels over boundary of the polygon (prefers placing labels outside or completely inside the polygon).
-E.g., it can be useful for regional boundary layers, where the features cover an entire area.
-In this case, it's impossible to avoid placing labels within these features, and it looks much better to avoid placing them over the boundaries between features.
+  * or **over the feature's boundary**: avoids placing labels over the boundary of the polygon (prefers placing labels outside or completely inside the polygon).
+This can be useful for layers where the features cover the whole area (administrative units, categorical coverages, ...).
+    In this case, it is impossible to avoid placing labels within these features, and it looks much better when placing them over the boundaries between features is avoided.

 .. _labels_rendering: